Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 }
 ```

-This automatically registers a new interface on **/healthchecks-ui**.
+This automatically registers a new interface on **/healthchecks-ui** where the spa will be served.

 > Optionally, *UseHealthChecksUI* can be configured to serve it's health api, webhooks api and the front-end resources in different endpoints using the UseHealthChecksUI(setup =>) method overload.
+Default configured urls for this endpoints can be found [here](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/blob/master/src/HealthChecks.UI/Configuration/Options.cs)

+**Important note:** It is important to understand that the API endpoint that the UI serves is used by the frontend spa to receive the result of all processed checks.
+The health reports are collected by a background hosted service and the API endpoint served at /healthchecks-api by default is the url that the spa queries.

+Do not confuse this UI api endpoint with the endpoints we have to configure to declare the target apis to be checked on the UI project in the [appsettings HealthChecks configuration section](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/blob/master/samples/HealthChecks.UI.Sample/appsettings.json)

+When we target applications to be tested and shown on the UI interface, those endpoints have to register the UIResponseWriter that is present on the **AspNetCore.HealthChecks.UI.Client** as their [ResponseWriter in the HealthChecksOptions](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/blob/master/samples/HealthChecks.Sample/Startup.cs#L48) when configuring UseHealthChecks method.

 ![HealthChecksUI](./doc/images/ui-home.png)